reactive/data-client/docs/guides/network-transform.md

 ---
-title: Transforming data on network load
+title: Transforming data on fetch
 ---
 All network requests flow through the `fetch()` method, so any transforms needed can simply be done by overriding it with a call to super.